 When is Groundhog Day?

 The earliest mention of Groundhog Day is an entry on February 2, 1840.
 This occurred in Morgantown, PA which is about a half-hour from where I live.
-That region is known for having a large PA Dutch presence, as well as many Amish and Mennonites.
-I love going up that way for Amish produce auctions.
+That region is known for having a large PA Dutch presence and many Amish and Mennonites.

 Groundhog Day Predictions

 Many are unclear as to how Groundhog Day is supposed to work.
-First, you have to be around a groundhog and his den/burrow at sunrise.
+First, you must be around a groundhog and his den/burrow at sunrise.
 That is why you see the TV crews up super early.

 The Pennsylvania Dutch superstition states: